mpusz/wg21-papers/src/4185R1_completing_the_mathematical_model_for_cpp_quantities_and_units.md

 5. **Submit to LWG** for full wording review once LEWG has approved the design.

-Runtime frame projections (the "Later" feature in the summary table) follow a parallel
-track: they can be implemented and proposed independently once the core abstractions are stable, without blocking the initial standardization of [@P3045R7].
+Runtime frame projections (the "Later" feature in the summary table) have already been implemented in **[@MP-UNITS]** and follow a parallel track: they can be proposed independently once the core abstractions are stable, without blocking the initial standardization of [@P3045R7].

 # Acknowledgments